LGPL to Polyform

-Some of the code in EPPlus is 10 years old and needs refactoring/redesign and better test coverage.
+Some of the code in EPPlus was at this point 10 years old and needed refactoring/redesign and better test coverage.
 At the same time new versions of Excel, .NET Framework/Standard/Core was introduced and more work needed just to keep up with that.

 This was not a good situation neither for us nor the users of EPPlus.

-We have founded EPPlus Software to be able to work full time with EPPlus and we are convinced that this will lead to a much better product in the long term.
+We founded EPPlus Software to be able to work full time with EPPlus and this has led to a much better product that will continue to improve over time

-We are now releasing EPPlus 5, the first major version under the new license model - followed by EPPlus 6 in April 2022 and EPPlus 7 in October 2023.
+In early 2020 we released EPPlus 5, the first major version under the new license model - followed by EPPlus 6 in April 2022 and EPPlus 7 in October 2023.
 The new versions is the result of a process where we have worked with lawyers to ensure that we legally can change the license.
 But we have also implemented a lot of new features, fixed many issues from EPPlus 4 and improved the code from previous versions.

 What happens with EPPlus 4?

 EPPlus 4 is still (and will always be) licensed under LGPL.
 You can of course continue to use EPPlus 4 and previous versions and you can still install them via Nuget (these versions are marked as deprecated and are no longer maintained by us).

 The code for EPPlus 4 will stay on Jan Källmans github repo and can be forked/used according to the LGPL license.

-Our focus, however, will be on version 5 going forward.
+Our focus, however, will be on version 5 and up going forward.

 The new license model

-EPPlus 5 is licensed under the Polyform Noncommercial 1.0.0 license.
+EPPlus 5 and up is licensed under the Polyform Noncommercial 1.0.0 license.
 Read more about it here.